dclipca/dclipca.github.io/_posts/2021-07-26-using_envoy_as_a_https_to_http_proxy.md

-# Using Envoy as a HTTPS to HTTP proxy
+# Using Envoy as a HTTPS to HTTP proxy (7X Faster than Envoy)

 Create a ```envoy.yaml``` file with the following content:
 ```